Blended Learning: The What, Why & How for Vocational Education

 Working with a digital solution, RTOs can achieve more with less and gain appreciation for the bigger picture.
 In addition RTO’s assessment practices can stand out above and beyond other providers.

-There is a growing demand for flexible training and assessment options.
+There is a growing demand for flexible assessment and training methods.
 By offering a Blended Learning model that has been thoughtfully planned out to incorporate the best face-to-face and online training, your RTO not only provides learning pathways for more students, but also students that are able to work autonomously, are self-motivated and have developed skills that are transferrable directly into the workforce.